tencent cloud

 Data Export is a feature provided by Doris to export data.
 This feature allows the data of a specified table or partition to be exported in text format through a Broker process to remote storage such as HDFS/BOS, etc. This document introduces the basics, usage, best practices, and precautions of Export.

-Broker: Doris can operate on remote storage through a Broker process.
+Broker: Doris can perform file operations on remote storage through the Broker process.

-Tablet: A table is divided into several tablets.
+Tablet: Data sharding.
+A table will be divided into multiple data shards.

 After a user submits an Export Job, Doris will calculate all the tablets involved in this job, then group them and generate a special query plan for each group.
 This query plan will read the data in the tablet then use the Broker to write the data to a specific path in distant storage or directly export it to remote storage that supports the S3 protocol.
 The overall dispatch process works as follows: